rhysbryant/confluencePagePublisher/readme.md

 # Contributing

-want to Contribute?
-Feel free to create a pull request
+Want to Contribute?
+Feel free to create a pull request.

 # License